shamsbasir/investigating_mitigating_failure_modes_in_pinns/README.md

 eprint = {https://arc.aiaa.org/doi/pdf/10.2514/6.2022-2353},
 }
 ```

-##### Note: I am thinking of making a video explaining the codes for those who are new to the field.
 ##### The codes are in Jupyter notebook and self-containing.
 You can run them on google colab or on your own machine if you have Pytorch installed.
 I would like to mention that inputs to the models are normalized as follows:

 For example, you have a square domain with bottom left corner (-1,-1) and top right corner = (1,1) :